 · A comprehensive report on the successes of this Forum will be published following the 2014 conference in Istanbul.

-· More than 30 regional and national IGF initiatives have developed in all continents, which have enabled new forms of open an inclusive participation in Internet governance.
+· More than 30 regional and national IGF initiatives have developed in all continents, which have enabled new forms of open and inclusive participation in Internet governance, including the direct involvement of governments of the concerned UN member states among other stakeholders.

 · Dynamic coalitions have emerged and produced substantive work on complex issues.
 These inter-sessional initiatives need to be taken to the next level of maturity.